Medicare Basics 101

 Part B: This covers 80% of doctors and specialists after a yearly deductible of $240.
 If you are taking Social Security, you automatically receive a Medicare card with Part A and B on it a couple of months prior to turning 65.
 If you are not taking Social Security, but do want to enroll in Medicare, you have to contact Social Security and tell them you want to enroll in Part B. This will likely cost you (in 2024) $174.70/month.
 There are 3 different enrollment periods available to you.
 They will bill you quarterly.
 Once you start taking Social Security the Part B premium will automatically be deducted from your monthly Social Security deposit.

 Part C: Medicare Advantage Plans – These plans combine your Part A and B benefits, and also include drug coverage (Part D), along with vision and Dental.
 They are low to no cost premiums.
 These plans are come with copays, deductibles, and out of pocket costs leaving you to pick up the 20% Medicare does not.
-Along with having provider networks.
-If you sign up for these plans, you will give up your Medicare benefits, moving you to private insurance.
-They will bill Medicare.
-The plans are inexpensive and a great example of paying for what you get.
+Along with having to follow the provider networks.
+If you sign up for these plans, you will give up your Original Medicare benefits, moving you to private insurance.
+They will bill Medicare, and then what is left is your responsibility.
+The plans are very inexpensive and can combine many benefits together for an all in one plan.
 Along with low deductibles they can leave you with max out of pockets up to $9,000.
+These plans can only be changed at the end of the year during open enrollment.

 Part D: Prescription Drug Plans – You must have credible drug coverage after you enroll in Medicare.
 If you do not, you will face a penalty for late enrollment.
 This will be added to your cost after you sign up and will remain for life.
 There are 31 drug plans in Illinois, and Wisconsin. – They are very different and can change dramatically. *That is why I help each of my clients with the plan each year.
 If a client of mine is on no medications, or only those of a generic variety, I put them on Silverscript or a Wellcare plan which is around $0- 14 per month.
 These are the least expensive Part D programs.
 The intent is to save you money.
 This can get confusing, but I am well versed in how to use it.